 Who Needs and Does Not Need a Canada Study Permit?

 Each and every international student who wants to study in Canada needs a student visa and study permit.
-You can not enter Canada only by a study permit.
+You can not enter Canada only by a student visa.
 You may enter with a visitor visa or eTA.
 Then start your studies with a study permit.

 Yet, some people may not need a study permit to study in Canada: